Daedralus/Berk-GoogleCodingChallenge/README.md

 Used c++, so I excluded all the other files

 Unfortunately, had some real life complications during internship, and was unable to commit all the time provided.
 I am highly confident of my ability to have been able to fully finish this challenge otherwise.

+Limited time also resulted in working with a singleton instead of utilising other classes.